 DEGREE REQUIREMENTS

 Total credits in the program

-Approved college diploma receives 60
+Approve ed college diploma receives 60

-Maximu m credits required beyond the college diploma 60
+Maximu Maximum credits required beyond the college diploma

 Residen Universi cy requirement.
 A minimum of 30 credits must be obtained through Athabasca ty.
 30

-• ion with Distinction or Great Distinction.
+ion with Distinction or Great Distinction .
 At least 24 credits must be obtained Athabasca University in order to be considered.
 24

 Maximu m Prior Learning Assessment and Recognition (PLAR) credits 30

 credits (minimum of 36 at the senior 400] level) 39

-400 level COMP credits 21
+400 leve 400 level COMP credits

-Senior (300 or 400) level credits 48
+Senior (3 300 or 400) level credits 48

-REQUIRED CORE COURSES (27 CREDITS)
+REQUIRE ED CORE COURSES (27 CREDITS)

 ADMN 233 Writing in Organizations (3)

 ENGL 255 Introductory Composition (3)

 MATH 209 Finite Mathematics MATH 209 may be replaced with a 200-level 3-credit course in Science upon the approval of the program director.
 (3)

 MATH 309 Discrete Mathematics (3)

 ORGB 364 Organizational Behaviour (3)

 PHIL Critical Thinking (3)

+The content on these pages was captured on July 21, 2016 and is effective September 1, 2016.